vaadin/incubator-tooltip-flow/README.md

 });
 ```

+## Notes about `attachToComponent` method

+In the new tooltip's version, `attachToComponent` will append automatically the component to the component's parent.
+A tooltip can be appended manually, specifying `attachToComponent(component,false)`

+In the old tooltip's version, it has to be added always manually to the to the component's parent.
+e.g `layout.add(btn,tooltip)`.

 # How to run the demo?

 The Demo can be run going to the project incubator-tooltip-flow-vaadincom-demo and executing the maven goal: